easytarget/PrintEye/README.md

 * Sleep mode when controller reports status 'O' (PSU off, configurable)
 * Activity LED and Pause button (configurable, disableable)
 * Correctly reports heater settings, shows if selected heater is in a fault state.
-* Sends commands with checksum; defaults to 57600 baud and is plug-n-play with panelDue UART port
+* plug-n-play with panelDue UART port

 # Hardware
-The hardware for this is as important as the software for me; it runs on a standlaone atmega328P on a small PCB; this PCB has a FTDI conneector for both programming (the ATmega is running the optiboot bootloader) and communicating to the target Duet controller.
+The hardware for this is as important as the software; it runs on a standlaone ATmega328P on a custom PCB; this PCB has a FTDI conneector for both programming (the ATmega is running the optiboot bootloader) and communicating to the target Duet controller.
 See: [PrintEyeHardware](https://easytarget.org/ogit/circuits/PrintEyeHardware)
 ![Thumb](./images/PrintEye-Schematic-thumb.png "Full Schematics in Hardware repo") ![Thumb](./images/PrintEye-pcb-thumb.jpg "Full KiCad files in Hardware repo")
-* The final H/W has been built and tested; it is working properly
+* The final H/W has been built,tested and comissioned.
-* Work on a suitable case is progressing
+** I have also designed a case.
+** Level converters allow the PrintEye to run at 5V while communicating with the 3.2v Duet.

 # Software
 ## Rquirements
-* None really; you need to be able to compile and upload to your target, and be a bit competent at assembling stuff, but all the libraries needed are included.
+* None really; you need to be able to compile and upload to your target, and be a bit competent at assembling stuff, but all the libraries needed are included in the sketch.
+ * I used a FTDI adapter to do the programming and serial debugging during development; the circuit incorporates a the correct reset pin pullup+capacitor to allow low voltage in-circuit reprogramming.
- * The Jsmn library (https://github.com/zserge/jsmn) is included with the sketch
+ * The Jsmn library (https://github.com/zserge/jsmn) is included with the sketch.
- * The Arduino MemoryFree lib is used during debug (see comments and `#define DEBUG` in code)
+ * The Arduino MemoryFree lib is used during debug (see comments and `#define DEBUG` in code).

 ## Control
-The Jsmn library is used, which provides some robustness in processing key/value pairs (use of quotes etc; the Json must still be structually correct and terminated)
+The Jsmn library is used, which provides some robustness in processing key/value pairs (use of quotes etc; the Json must still be structually correct and terminated).
 * `{"pe_rate":integer}`
- * Set the approximate interval in Ms that PrintEye spends waiting for a `M408` response before retrying
+ * Set the approximate interval in ms that PrintEye spends waiting for a `M408` response before retrying
 * `{"pe_fails":integer}`
  * Maximum number of failures before displaying `Waiting for Printer`
  * `-1` to prevent entering `Waiting for Printer` state